Zylann/godot_atmosphere_shader/README.md

 ### Known issues

-- The effect will stop rendering when getting to close to the planet in the editor.
+- The effect will stop rendering when getting close to the planet in the editor.
 This is because the script can't access the camera of the main 3D viewport.
 It should work fine in game.
-One workaround is to force clip mode in `res://addons/zylann.atmosphere/shaders/include/planet_atmosphere_main.gdshaderinc` in `atmosphere_vertex()`.
+To workaround this, enable `force_fullscreen`, and turn it back off once you're done tweaking.